Quick Start

 AI will automatically:

-1. Build a call graph
+1. Build the call relationship graph

-2. Scan for all types of vulnerabilities
+2. Scan all types of vulnerabilities

 3. Analyze and report discovered issues